 This recipe is from the magazine Fine Cooking.
 The best thing about it is that it makes A LOT under the theory that if you are making one lasagne it is very little trouble to go ahead and make three in just about the same amount of time.
 Then you can freeze two lasagnas for later.
 And they are right.

 Best of all the sauce recipe is killer.
-Just simmer it for an hour, stirring frequently, instead of the shorter time called for below (designed to leave it watery so the instant noodles have enough moisture).
+If you want to make it for separate use, such as for spaghetti, just simmer it for an hour, stirring frequently, instead of the shorter time called for below.
+It's designed to leave it watery so the instant noodles have enough moisture when cooking the lasagna.

 2 pounds sweet Italian sausage